BetterVoice/freeswitch-container/README.md

 FreeSWITCH Dockerfile
 =====================

 This project can be used to deploy a FreeSWITCH server inside a Docker container.
-The container currently uses the latest stable release version 1.4.19.
+The container currently uses the latest stable release version 1.4.20.
 An effort was made to build many modules so the container can be generic enough to serve many purposes.

+The container now includes fail2ban but in order for fail2ban to update the rules in IPTables it must be run with the `--privileged` flag.

 The container exposes the following ports:
 - 5060/tcp 5060/udp 5080/tcp 5080/udp as SIP Signaling ports.